WHO IS SHE

 ARTIST STATEMENT

 Most of my paintings are representational self-portraits, as I find painting my physical body as the main subject to be grounding and a means of self-care to reconnect my mind and spirit with my body.
 Additionally, whenever I incorporate themes and elements from the natural world, I am able to connect physically and emotionally to a sense of place and feel rooted in that healing environment.
 Once I am grounded and feel secure, I am able to channel my inner child when I create.
-I feel that she is my most authentic self in her essence.
-Through channeling her, I am healing my inner child and working through shadow work, while also inviting opportunities of play and curiosity.
+In turn, I can approach my art practice in a more playful way, while fulfilling my ever-existing desire for whimsy and wonder.
+Sometimes I think my inner child is indeed my most authentic self in her essence.
+Through channeling her, I am healing and nurturing my inner child and working through shadow work, while also inviting opportunities of play, experimentation and curiosity.